usepolvo/usepolvo-docs/src/guide/core-concepts/authentication.md

 3. For OAuth 2.0, securely store refresh tokens and handle token revocation when necessary.
 4. Regularly rotate your API keys and secrets.

-usepolvo's authentication handling simplifies the process of working with various APIs, allowing you to focus on building your application logic rather than managing different authentication flows.
+polvo's authentication handling simplifies the process of working with various APIs, allowing you to focus on building your application logic rather than managing different authentication flows.